 Penalty: a fine of $5 000.

+[Regulation 113 amended: Gazette 27 Jun 2019 p.
+2422.]

 114. Slaughtered animals moved to pet food processing plants

-(1) If a slaughtered animal to which an NLIS device is applied is moved to a pet food processing plant, the operator of the pet food processing plant must, within 7 days after the animal arrives there, update the NLIS database in relation to the device by recording the following —
+(1) If a slaughtered animal to which an NLIS device is applied is moved to a pet food processing plant, the operator of the pet food processing plant must, within 48 hours after the animal arrives there, update the NLIS database in relation to the device by recording the following —